apache/druid/docs/development/extensions-contrib/k8s-jobs.md

 }
 ```

-Selectors are processed in order - so a task will be selected by the first selector in the list that it matches.
-If a
+Selectors are processed in order.
+Druid selects the template based on the first matching selector.
+If a  task does not
-task does not match any selector in the list, it will use the `base` pod template.
+match any selector in the list, it will use the `base` pod template.

 For a task to match a selector, all the conditions within the selector must match.
 A selector can match on
-- `type`: The type of the task
+- `type`: Type of the task
-- `dataSource`: The destination dataSource of the task.
+- `dataSource`: Destination datasource of the task.
-- `context.tags`: The tags passed in to the Task's context.
+- `context.tags`: Tags passed in the task's context.

 ##### Example